Immunotherapy for Kidney Cancer

 Immunotherapies have brought remarkable progress for the treatment of kidney cancer, but they also demand unique knowledge and experience to deliver them safely.
 Roswell Park is at the forefront of the work to develop new immunotherapies to treat cancer.
 We are among a select group of 40 elite universities and cancer centers in the United States in the Cancer Immunotherapy Trial Network (CITN), which means we can offer these newest options to our patients today.

 Roswell Park’s research in immunotherapy has led to breakthrough discoveries and the development of new treatment options.
-Learn more about our Center for Immunotherapy.
+Learn more about our Division for Translational Immuno-Oncology.

 In the Pipeline